 Idioms or idiomatic phrases exist in every language worldwide and are part of the rich tapestry of figurative language.
 When looking at idioms, it’s important to remember that they are a play on words.

 Unlike verbs or nouns, idioms and phrases aren’t meant to be taken seriously, and we can’t understand them by considering each word in the phrase as fact.
-For example, let’s look at the common idiomatic phrase, ‘chickened out.’
-If taken literally, you might conjure up an image of a chicken, but not much else.
+For example, let’s look at the common idiomatic phrase "chickened out."
+If taken literally, you might conjure up an image of a chicken but not much else.
 This phrase means someone didn’t do something because of fear, because they didn’t want to, or because they were nervous.
-Let’s take a look at it in an example sentence.
+Idioms are fun; the more you learn, the more you can play with language.

 Idioms are examples of figurative language.
 They allow speakers to play around with language, which can be fun to learn.